Cloud Mobile Gateway

 - Trusted Wireless Access Gateway (TWAG) for non-3GPP (Wi-Fi) trusted access

-- Service Steering Gateway (SSG) providing enhanced Traffic Detection Function (TDF) for application awareness and flexible service chaining
+- Subscriber Services Gateway (SSG) providing enhanced Traffic Detection Function (TDF) for application awareness and flexible service chaining

-- Hybrid Access Gateway (HAG) for fixed/mobile converged services
+- Hybrid Access Gateway (HAG) for converged service delivery across wireless and fixed access

 You can deploy the Cloud Mobile Gateway on pre-integrated and modular server-based appliances or cloud-native virtualized network functions (VNFs).
 These options allow you to right-size your deployment to address diverse service requirements and economics.